 Depending on whether you’re wanting to keep it dairy-free or not, adding a bit of tomato paste, Greek yogurt, heavy cream, or creamy buttery beans will all help to thicken the soup.

 You could serve it with a few crispy, chunky croutons or keep it simple with a few fresh basil leaves.
 Make a classic grilled cheese sandwich and serve it placed across the bowl on top (or cut into small squares and use those as your croutons – swoon!).
 Crackers are another option, some people like to crumble up crackers and drop them on top of the soup.

-Make grilled cheese with whole grain, sourdough, sprouted wheat, or Ezekial bread to keep it healthy.
+Make grilled cheese with whole grain, sourdough, sprouted wheat, or Ezekiel bread to keep it healthy.
 I simply pop a few slices of cheese between 2 slices of organic sprouted bread and melt it on a panini press.
 So good!
-You could also make a grilled cheese and tuna melt for a variation on the classic.
+You could also make healthy tuna melt for a variation on the classic.